MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-dropbox-to-microsoft-cloud-app-security.md

 This section provides instructions for connecting Microsoft Cloud App Security to your existing Dropbox account using the connector APIs.

 Because Dropbox enables access to files from shared links without signing in, Cloud App Security registers these users as Unauthenticated users.
-If you see unauthenticated Dropbox users, it may indicate users who are not from your organization, or they might be recognized users from within your organization who did not sign in.
+If you see unauthenticated Dropbox users, it may indicate users who aren't from your organization, or they might be recognized users from within your organization who didn't sign in.

 ## How to connect Dropbox to Cloud App Security